 A membership site is much more of an ongoing commitment than a course and it’s good to be aware of that from the start and make sure that it fits with your future plans.

-On the other hand a course can be created and sold with very little ongoing work involved depending on the course model you choose.
+A course can be created and sold with very little ongoing work involved, depending on the course model you choose.

 Do you want to run an online community?